shaglama/fire/README.md

 ./fire --stop
 this will stop Fire and the Heat Ledger  node if it is running

+./fire --restart
+this will stop Fire and the Heat Ledger node and then start both

 ./fire --upgrade
 this will check for a new version of Heat Ledger and install it if found

+./fire --refreshBlockchain
+this will delete the current blockchain and restart the node.
+If the useSnapshot setting is set to true, a snapshot will be downloaded and installed before restarting the node.
 **************************************************************************************************

 Some others that are almost finished include:

-./fire --restart

 this will stop the node and then start it back up again

 ./fire --reinstall --reinstallOptions="options go here"

 reinstall fire, or heat, or both

-./fire --refresh

-delete the old copy of blockchain, download a new one if desired, and restart the node

 **************************************************************************************************